What was J. Robert Oppenheimer IQ? The Only Scientific Estimate Online

-Our comprehensive analysis estimates J. Robert Oppenheimer's IQ, assuming he would be among the top 1% of living physicists during his era.
-This estimation follows the methods and assumptions utilized for Albert Einstein, offering a credible insight into Oppenheimer's intellectual caliber.
+J. Robert Oppenheimer's IQ is estimated at 135.
+This estimation assumes he would be among the top 1% of living physicists during his era.
+The estimation follows rigorous methodologies similar to those used for Albert Einstein, providing a credible insight into Oppenheimer's intellectual caliber.

 J. Robert Oppenheimer